MyAnimeList: Features

-MyAnimeList only lists anime, aeni, donghua as well as manga, manhwa, manhua, doujinshi and light novels.
+MyAnimeList lists anime, aeni, donghua as well as manga, manhwa, manhua, doujinshi and light novels.
 Users create lists that they strive to complete.
 Users are able to submit reviews, write recommendations, blogs, produce interest stacks, post in the site's forum, create clubs to unite with people of similar interests, and subscribe to the RSS news feed of anime and manga related news.
 MAL also initiates challenges for users to complete their 'lists.'

 Profile

-MyAnimelist provides users the ability to customize their personal profiles and lists.
-Accessible through the dropdown menu under the users profile name, clicking "Profile" and under "Profile settings" and "List style design" users can first change their list style.
-The provided options are Community designs, and Modern designs.
-After making a selection, the user is brought to an edit screen in which they can freely customize their list views including cover image, background image, background image style, colors, and customized CSS.

-MyAnimeList also allows users to change profile customization, to do so the user can navigate to "Profile" then click "Profile settings".
-After that, two options are given, "Modern" and "Classic".
-Classic provides the user with a text box to modify the profile's BBcode which allows the user to freely add features to their profile.
-The "Modern" customization, which can be found here, allows users to choose a theme which can be edited in "Style Settings".
-With the "Modern" customization, users can add an image, title, and introduction, along with the ability to show the user's published anime and manga.
+MyAnimeList provides users the ability to customize their personal profiles and lists.
+List views can be freely customized, including cover image, background image, background image style, colors, and customized CSS.
+Users can customize their profiles with two options, "Modern" and "Classic".
+Classic provides the user with a text box to modify the profile's BBcode, allowing the user to freely add features to their profile.
+The "Modern" customization allows users to add an image, title, and introduction, along with the ability to show the user's published anime and manga.
 Furthermore, users have the ability to add certain rankings for manga and anime they enjoyed.